Close-up of banded and spiral fold rollers used in paper folding machines

 Common Stahl* roller patterns

-The steel land between urethane bands is wider than each band.
-This was the OEM standard for many years and offers balanced grip and life for general work.
+• Standard urethane pattern- The steel land between the urethane bands is wider than each band.
+This was the OEM standard for many years and offers a balanced grip and life for general work.

 Super-grip with urethane